sparkflows/sparkflows-docs/docs/aws/introduction.rst

 Architecture
 ------------

 Fire Insights runs on the edge node or one of the master nodes of the EMR cluster.
 It submits the processing jobs onto the cluster.
 By default it runs on port 8080.
-This port needs to be changes to some port which is open on the machine.
-Lets assume port 8085.
+This port needs to be changed to some port which is available on the machine as it is in use by default.
+Lets assume we will use port 8085.

 When the jobs are fired onto the EMR cluster, it can read/write data from S3/HDFS/Redshift/Kinesis.
 It can also fire Machine Learning modeling jobs to SageMaker.